evanrelf/indigo/indigo_state/notes.md

   - Maybe simply `indigo_state::Store`: `type Store = StoreImpl<Any>`,
     `indigo_state::sync::Store`: `type Store = StoreImpl<Any + Send + Sync>`?
   - Might require rewriting with things from `std::sync`
+- Multiple implementations (e.g. `Store` and `sync::Store`) could implement a `Store` trait with methods like `new`, `dispatch`, etc.
+- `redux-rs` has a cool `Selector` trait that allows querying for arbitrary things in the store (not just one or many fields, but could combine fields or derive values, etc.)